TheEquus/equus-site/content/posts/googlectf-parking/index.md

 ## Building with Verilog
 Very smart CTF professionals would resort to [Z3](https://theory.stanford.edu/~nikolaj/programmingz3.html) or any other [SMT/SAT](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) solver.
 So naturally I decided to turn to Verilog instead.

-Verilog is a hardware description language that models electronic systems.
+Verilog is a hardware description language that can be used to model electronic systems.
 In this case, we can use it to describe the digital circuit we're given, and then hopefully find a way to determine the correct input in order to make that red block move.
 Given that each block can be modelled as a logic gate, we can treat each block as its own module, where it has 2 inputs, and either one or two outputs.

 ```verilog
 module lil_xor(input A,B, output out_xor);